TISUnion/PrimeBackup/docs/quick_start.md

      ]
      ```

-2. The backup format you want to use
+2. The methods to calculate / store all backup data

     ```json
     // root config